-6.6 Sampling rate (SC3-2.5.3a & 3.5.5a) The GPS sampling rate is set in the set-up menu of the FR.
+6.6 Sampling rate The GPS sampling rate is set in the set-up menu of the FR.
 As modern FRs have abundant memory, using a setting of 4-5 seconds allows a good presentation of the track for analysis purposes.
-As a normal thermal turn takes about 20 seconds, setting the sampling rate to 4 or 5 seconds will have turns appearing square to pentagonal in the graphical output of a flight, making the turns reasonably clear and allow examining them for consistent thermalling technique.
+As a normal thermal turn takes about 20 seconds, setting the sampling rate to 4 or 5 seconds will have turns appearing square to pentagonal in the graphical output of a flight, making the turns reasonably clear and it allows you to easily examine them for consistent thermalling technique.

 Most FRs also provide for the selection of a short interval for use near waypoints.
 A fast-fix interval of 1 or 2 seconds is recommended to ensure that a fix is recorded within an OZ.
-This occurs automatically in some FRs, or after pressing the Pilot Event (PEV) button.
+This occurs automatically in some FRs, or after pressing a Pilot Event (PEV) button.